bugzilla/bugzilla/docs/en/rst/using/preferences.rst

 *current* password into the ``Password`` field at the top of the page.
-If you attempt to change your email address, a confirmation email is sent to both the old and new addresses, with a link to use to confirm the change.
+If you attempt to change your email address, a confirmation email is sent to both the old and new addresses with a link to use to confirm the change.
 This helps to prevent account hijacking.

 .. _api-keys: